Skip to main content

 Businesses that generate hazardous waste or that have larger amounts of flood-related hazardous materials should call the Department of Environmental Conservation (DEC) Hazardous Materials Program at (802) 828-1138 for assistance.

-Towns not listed below that have collected flood-related hazardous wastes from residential or business clean-outs may self-transport to the Middlesex location.
-If a town would like to arrange a pickup or would like to host a temporary collection site, please call the Solid Waste Management Program at 802-828-1138.
+Towns not listed below that have collected flood-related hazardous wastes from residential or business clean-outs may contact the Solid Waste Management Program at 802-828-1138 to arrange a pickup or to host a temporary collection site.

-Residents and businesses can call the DEC Solid Waste Management Program at the number above with any questions on flood-related hazardous materials.
+Residents and businesses can call the DEC Solid Waste Management Program at the number above with any questions on flood-related hazardous materials or general flood waste management.